Frequently Asked QuestionsFAQ

 For items received in office, we ask that those be scanned to a designated area within your system for review by your biller.
 This can include EOB’s, checks, and requests for records.

-Do you require a contract for your Managed Services offering?
+Do you require a contract for your Maintenance Services offering?

 Yes.
-RevCycle Partners requires a two-year agreement for its ongoing credentialing offering called "Managed Services."
+RevCycle Partners requires a two-year agreement for its ongoing credentialing offering called "Maintenance Services."

 What is the difference between in and out of network.

 In network means the health care provider has contracted with an insurance plan and approved services are paid according to the contracted fee schedule.
 Out of network means the health care provider is not contracted with an insurance plan, and benefits will generally process under out of network benefits.
 This usually means higher out of pocket expenses for the patient.